TarunTater/AbsVis_Emnlp2025/README.md

-# AbsVis — Benchmarking How Humans and Vision-Language Models “See” Abstract Concepts in Images
+# AbsVis — Benchmarking How Humans and Vision-Language Models “See” Abstract Concepts in Images - EMNLP 2025 Long Paper (Main)

 AbsVis is the dataset accompanying the EMNLP 2025 paper
 **"AbsVis — Benchmarking How Humans and Vision-Language Models 'See' Abstract Concepts in Images."**